(1) Wilson Alvin Rutledge, Sr. | Rubina Mae Wright Rutledge | Andrew Jackson Wright & Mary Lucinda Marshall | Timothy Wright and Emeline Cavalry |

 In the 1920 Census, James, Lucille, and Ruby are living as lodgers at 1518 S. 8th Street, St. Louis, Missouri.
 James has an occupation as a Foreman in "granite work."
 Parents of both James and Lucille are lists as born in Missouri.
 James is 24, Lucille is 19, and Ruby is 2 10/12 years old.

-On January 22, 1921, James and Lucille have a second daugher, Jessie Mae Wright.
+On January 22, 1921, James and Lucille have a third daugher, Jessie Mae Wright.
 They are living at 1518 S. Eighth, St. Louis, Missouri.
 See Jessie Mae's birth certificate.
 James is 24 years old and Lucille is 20 years old.

-A third daughter is born to James and Lucille on June 1, 1922, June Elizabeth Wright.
+A fourth daughter is born to James and Lucille on June 1, 1922, June Elizabeth Wright.
 Jessie and June are 1 year, 4 months, 10 days apart in age.
 James is 26 years old and Lucille is 21 years old.

 Note: need to locate the family in the 1930 census. (were the girls in the girls home?)